Senior Advisor, Product and Process Development, Lean Enterprise Institute

 President, TechnipFMC Schilling Robotics

-Tyler Schilling is president of TechnipFMC Schilling Robotics.
-In 1985 he co-founded Schilling Robotics with Wes Gerriets with the vision of providing productive tools for remotely working in the deep ocean.
-As president, he sets the company’s vision, guiding product innovation and development.
+Tyler Schilling is co-founder and the retired president of TechnipFMC Schilling Robotics.
+In 1985, he co-founded Schilling Robotics with Wes Gerriets with the vision of providing productive tools for remotely working in the deep ocean.

 The introduction of Schilling manipulators changed the capabilities of remotely operated vehicles and are currently used in 95% of subsea work.
 TechnipFMC Schilling Robotics now delivers work-class ROVs to more customers than all other manufacturers combined.